arkency/posts/posts/2019-09-03-10-lessons-learnt-from-the-ruby-refactoring-kata-tennis-game.md

 I consider refactoring a process of learning.
 It’s learning of the domain, of the code and of the tests.
 When you look at it this way, maybe it was alright - I started refactoring and through this process I learnt about the problems with tests.
 However, this is only valid, if I don’t push my changes before I learn the lessons.
 If I do, I risk introducing breaking changes.

-2. Learn at least some basics of the domain
+## 2. Learn at least some basics of the domain

-I’m not a big fan of tennis, but I thought I knew enough about it work on this code.
+I’m not a big fan of tennis, but I thought I knew enough about it to work on this code.

 In practice, this was hard.
 I kept forgetting what’s the meaning of `Love`, I had to constantly look up the possible results.